Elasticsearch Log Rotation

 Configuring a snapshot repository in S3

-Finally, because the Kibana UI does not provide you a way to specifcy your IAM keypair, you will need to register the snapshot repository using the Elasticsearch API directly.
-In this example we'll call the repository "s3_repository", and configure it to use the "aptible_logs" bucket created above:
+Step 3: Register the snapshot repository using the Elasticsearch API directly because the Kibana UI does not provide you a way to specify your IAM keypair.
+In this example, we'll call the repository "s3_repository" and configure it to use the "aptible_logs" bucket created above:

 {